kaisenlinux/manpages-dev/category/Backup/duplicity.md

        details.

 A NOTE ON AZURE ACCESS
-       The Azure backend requires the Microsoft Azure Storage SDK for Python to be installed on the system.
-See REQUIREMENTS above.
+       The Azure backend requires the Microsoft Azure Storage Blobs client library for Python to be installed on the system.
+See REQUIREMENTS.

-       It uses environment variables for authentification: AZURE_ACCOUNT_NAME (required), AZURE_ACCOUNT_KEY (optional), AZURE_SHARED_ACCESS_SIGNATURE (optional).
-One of
-       AZURE_ACCOUNT_KEY or AZURE_SHARED_ACCESS_SIGNATURE is required.
+       It uses the environment variable AZURE_CONNECTION_STRING (required).
+This string contains all necessary information such as Storage Account name and the key for authentication.
+       You can find it under Access Keys for the storage account.

+       Duplicity will take care to create the container when performing the backup.
+Do not create it manually before.

-       A container name must be a valid DNS name, conforming to the following naming rules:
+       A container name (as given as the backup url) must be a valid DNS name, conforming to the following naming rules:

               1. Container names must start with a letter or number, and can contain only letters, numbers, and the dash (-) character.